 Participate in this twilight trail adventure and enjoy a one mile owl prowl hike, 5K fun run or mountain bike (MTB) ride all while supporting the new Shelden Trail Development project.
-Be sure to stick around after and enjoy refreshments, live music, a bonfire and more!
+Be sure to stick around after and enjoy refreshments, live music, food, a bonfire and more!

 Camping is available from Oct 27 to Oct 28 at the Stony Creek Metropark Ridgewood Campground for $25.
 Larger campsites are available for $50.
 Learn More

 Meet at the Stony Creek Metropark West Branch Area, parking is available near by.

 - 6 p.m. – Registration (walk-up) and check-in

 - 6:45 p.m. – Mountain Bike Ride (MTB)

 - 7:10 p.m. – One Mile Owl Prowl Hike

 - 8 p.m to 9:45 p.m. – Afterglow party, s’mores and bonfire, DJ, snacks and refreshments